VHDPlus/vhdplus-website/docs/ide_tools_import.md

    1. Create a new VHDP file
    2. Rename it so the file extension is .qsys.vhdp
    3. Add a `Component` in the file with the name of the component in the HDL file and add the signals and generic parameters from the HDL file
-5. Now when you write `NewComponent` in your VHDP code, the VHDL Component should show up
+5. Now when you write `NewComponent` in your VHDP code, the new component should show up

 Example for DVI_OUT.v:
 ```vhdp